 I am also working to fight the ongoing asylum and humanitarian “crisis” created by border militarization.
 Together with several advocacy organizations, my students and I have done more than six major research projects to help migrants access asylum and services, and to inform legal action to protect the rights of migrants.
 Going forward, I hope to expand my research to look at how to build better spaces of climate and social regeneration, especially for people whose deep relationships with the earth have been severed by climate crisis.
 As the global climate exodus increases, this will only become more urgent.

-I have two young children, born while I was a tenure-track assistant professor (happy to talk more about academic motherhood with those who are interested!).
-I hope the place of their birth will help instill a deep commitment to righting the racial and national injustices at play in our backyard.
+I have two young children, who were born while I was a tenure-track assistant professor (I’m happy to talk about academic motherhood with anyone interested!).
+I hope that raising my children at the border will teach them firsthand about power and difference, and inspire a commitment to righting the racial and national injustices we feel so viscerally in our region.

 In all of my work, my goal is to identify on-the-ground ways to end exclusion and oppression and help people build more dignified lives.
 I also hope to reveal how the actions of people of privilege reinforce or alleviate inequalities and to highlight ways that “regular” people of all shapes and sizes can work at the local level to drive social change.